 4. Dangers of stunted or accelerated growth

 You need to take care of your Dachshund when he is still young as his bones and joints are very fragile at this time.

 Puppies that jump up and down too much or that are not carried properly could be at risk of developing intervertebral disk disease, which is caused by increased stress on your dog’s spine.

 5. At what age are Dachshunds fully grown?

 Your Dachshund puppy will have reached his full size when he is between six and eight months old.

-Even though your sausage dog will be his fully grown weight and height at this age, he may still

-    have puppy features such as a rounder face, soft fur, and a small chest.
+Even though your sausage dog will be his fully grown weight and height at this age, he may still have puppy features such as a rounder face, soft fur, and a small chest.

-    By the time your Dachshund is around two years old, he should have lost these puppy features and

-    look like a fully grown adult Doxie dog.
+By the time your pup is around two years old, he should have lost these puppy features and look like a fully grown adult Doxie.

-    7. What is the best age to spay or neuter a Dachshund?
+6. What is the best age to spay or neuter your pup?

 Dogs can experience growth issues if they are spayed or neutered too young.